Data Protection Act Principles & Data Purchase Jargon Buster

 The GDPR applies to ‘controllers’ and ‘processors.’

-Data Controller: Is the person or organisation that decides how and why personal data is to be processed.
+Data Controller: Is the person or organisation that decides how and also why personal data is to be processed.

 The Data Processor: Is any person or organisation that processes the data on behalf of the controller.